 There are strong calls to re-run the vote for the awarding of the 2022 World Cup.
 The Sunday Times leak, regarding the awarding of the 2022 World Cup and the investigation into the processes of how the tournament came to be awarded, presents claims that delegates representing the Confederation of African Football received payments from the disgraced former Fifa Vice-President Mohamed Bin Hammam during the time that the host nations for the 2018 and 2022 World Cup finals were decided.

 The cache of documents leaked to the British newspaper suggest that members of CAF were kept sweet by the Qatari Bin Hammam although it is not proven that there was a connection between payments allegedly made by Bin Hammam and the Qatar 2022 Supreme Committee.

-There will be a four-week hiatus in the disillusionment towards the way football is run as fans and non-fans alike the world over settle in front of their televisions and watch it all come to life because there remains a luster and unity about the World Cup that no number of scuffs to FIFA's facade could ever deface.
+There will be a four-week hiatus in the disillusionment towards the way football is run as fans and non-fans alike the world over settle in front of their televisions and watch it all come to life because there remains a lustre and unity about the World Cup that no number of scuffs to Fifa's facade could ever deface.